-- (i) that the student be awarded the degree; - that the student be awarded the degree subject to minor amendments being made to the thesis to the satisfaction of the internal examiner within a maximum period of 3 months.
-The examiners must indicate to the student in writing, via the Research Student Registry, what amendments and corrections are required; - (iii) that the student be awarded the degree subject to major revisions being made to the thesis to the satisfaction of the examiners within a maximum period of 6 months.
+- (i) that the student be awarded the degree; - (ii) that the student be awarded the degree subject to minor amendments being made to the thesis to the satisfaction of the internal examiner within a maximum period of 3 months.
+The examiners must indicate to the student in typed written form, via the Academic Registry, what amendments and corrections are required; - (iii) that the student be awarded the degree subject to major revisions being made to the thesis to the satisfaction of the examiners within a maximum period of 6 months.
 The revised thesis must be submitted to the internal examiner and at least one external examiner for approval of the corrections before the degree can be awarded.
-The examiners must indicate to the student in writing, via the Research Student Registry, what amendments and corrections are required; - (iv) that the student be permitted to be re-examined for the degree, with or without a further oral examination, within a maximum period of 12 months.
-The examiners must indicate to the student in writing, via the Research Student Registry, the deficiencies of the first examination; - (v) in the case of a PhD, that the student be awarded the degree of MPhil with or without minor amendments to the thesis to the satisfaction of the examiners;

-- (vi) in the case of a PhD, that the student be permitted to be re- examined for the degree of MPhil with or without an oral examination subject to the presentation of the thesis amended to the satisfaction of the examiners within a maximum period of 12 months.
-In such circumstances, the examiners must indicate toe student in writing, via the Research Student Registry, what amendments and corrections are required; - (vii) that the student has failed and is not permitted to be re-examined.
+The examiners must indicate to the student in typed written form, via the Academic Registry, what amendments and corrections are required: - (iv) that the student be permitted to be re-examined for the degree, with or without a further oral examination, within a maximum period of 12 months.
+The examiners must indicate to the student in typed written form, via the Academic Registry, the deficiencies of the first examination; - (v) in the case of a PhD, that the student be awarded the degree of MPhil with or without minor amendments to the thesis to the satisfaction of the examiners: - (vi) in the case of a PhD, that the student be permitted to be re-examined for the degree of MPhil with or without an oral examination subject to the presentation of the thesis amended to the satisfaction of the examiners within a maximum period of 12 months.
+In such circumstances, the examiners must indicate to the student in typed written form, via the Academic Registry, what amendments and corrections are required; - (vii) that the student has failed and is not permitted to be re-examined.